Skip to main content

 Verification and Troubleshooting

-Restart Gunbot and verify that you can access it via https://yourdomain.com:PORT (replace PORT with your configured port, e.g., 3001).
-If you encounter issues accessing your Gunbot through the domain, verify that your DNS settings are correctly configured and that the SSL certificates are properly set up.
-Additionally, check that your VPS or local firewall settings allow traffic on the necessary ports.
-Common issues include incorrect file paths in configuration files and blocked ports on your network.
+Restart Gunbot and verify that you can access it via https://yourdomain.com:PORT (replace PORT with your configured port, for example 3001).
+If you encounter issues accessing your Gunbot through the domain, verify DNS settings, certificate paths, and that your firewall allows traffic on the configured port.
+Common issues include incorrect file paths in configuration files and blocked ports.

 Conclusion

-Setting up Gunbot with a real domain and SSL certificate significantly enhances the flexibility and security of your trading setup.
+Setting up Gunbot with a real domain and SSL certificate improves remote access security.
 For additional support, contact the support channels.